Skip to content

 Is Wellbutrin an SSRI?

 No, Wellbutrin (bupropion) is not an SSRI (selective serotonin reuptake inhibitor) or SNRI (serotonin norepinephrine reuptake inhibitor).
-It is structurally different from other antidepressant drugs, including tricyclic antidepressants and SSRIs.
+It is structurally different from other antidepressant drugs, including tricyclic antidepressants.
 Bupropion is an NDRI (norepinephrine and dopamine reuptake inhibitor), but its exact mechanism of action is not fully understood.

 What are bupropion’s side effects?